freebasic/fbfrog/readme.txt

 * add jmp_buf to the extradatatypes table, then implement hIsPlainJmpBuf() as hashtb lookup
 * Add global pool of strings (especially identifiers), pass HASHSTR objects instead of zstring ptr's, with precalculated hashes + re-usable read-only strings
-* Remove VEROR/VERAND, and encode covered APIs as bitfields: one bit per API, set to 1 if VERBLOCK covers it, later generate the condition expression based on that.
 * auto-convert C's [] array indexing into FB's (): track which vars/fields are
   arrays (or pointers) and then compare indexing BOPs against that.
 * Add support for